Uruapan: Climate

+Hydrography

 The municipality contains numerous small rivers that belongs to the Tepalcatepec basin.
 The main river is the Cupatitzio.
 Other important bodies of water include the Caltzontzin Reservoir (also known as the Santa Barbara or Santa Catarina) and waterfalls such as Salto Escondido, Cupatitzio and La Tzaráracua.

 The La Tzararacua Ecotourism Center is located 10 km south of the city proper, centered on a 40-meter high waterfall of the same name.
 Next to this is the Tzararcuita (Little Tzararacua), at 16 meters high.

 History

 Designation

 The name comes from the Purépecha word uruapani which means plants that flower and fruit at the same time or those which are always giving fruit.
 The coat of arms was designed by Luis Valencia Madrigal and represents the history of the area since the pre Hispanic period as well as its natural resources.